lorenzobalzani/bio-ee-egv/README.md

-# Extraction and Verbalization of Biomedical Event Graphsas Text-to-Text Tasks
+# Extraction and Verbalization of Biomedical Event Graphs as Text-to-Text Tasks